Shirley Nolan

-Shirley Nolan or Shirley Oakey (10 February 1942 – 3 December 2001) was a British teacher who set up the Anthony Nolan Register to allow Bone marrow transplants.
-Her son died and she was diagnosed with Parkinson disease taking her own life in 2001.
+Shirley Nolan or Shirley Oakey (10 February 1942 – 14 July 2002) was a British teacher who set up the Anthony Nolan Register to allow Bone marrow transplants.
+Her son died and she was diagnosed with Parkinson disease taking her own life in 2002.
 The charity she founded made transplants possible for 4,000 people.

 Life

 Nolan was born in Cookridge in 1942.
 Her father was a soldier at the time and her mother was a bus conductor.
 She attended Pontefract Girls' High School and went on to Trent Park College in Hertfordshire.
 She married James Gerald Nolan in 1962.
 She had studied at London's Guildhall School of Music and Drama and in 1963 she began teaching and in 1965 she was head of drama at a school in Rainham in Essex.
-In 1969 she travelled in Australia accompanied by a British man named as "Ted".
+In 1969 she travelled in Australia accompanied by a British man named as Albert Edward Vidler.
 They were living together in Adelaide when Anthony Nolan was born.
 Shirley was teaching literature and her partner had a delivery business.

 In 1971 her son, Anthony Nolan, was born.
 He was quickly diagnosed with Wiskott–Aldrich syndrome, a rare inherited blood disorder.